jasonHYLam/Acre-test-takehome/README.md

 ## Comments

+To create scenarios, I interacted with the calculator with different combinations of inputs.
+From this, I have observed that there are approximate threshold values/ratios required for certain inputs for lending to occur.
+These include:

+- minimum property value: 50000
+- minimum income value: 10000 (if property value is 50000)
+- minimum income to property ratio: 0.02
+- maximum expenditure to income ratio: 0.48

+I have used these thresholds to create some scenarios for the test.

 I have separated concerns by putting constants, types, and util helper functions in their respective files and importing them where necessary.

 As the test file grew, I split up the test file into separate modules with single responsibilities to make the test file easier to read.
 These modules are `handleMortgageDetails`, `handleIncomeDetails`, `handleExpenditureDetails` and `checkResults`.